rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 Steps:
 1. Scrape the transcripts (skip if you like).
-2. Create single large document that contains all of the Carlson monologue transcripts that I scraped from the web.
+2. Create a single large document that contains all of the Carlson monologue transcripts that I scraped from the web.
 3. Use Langchain's recursive character splitter to break the document into chunks.
 4. Use OpenAIEmbeddings to turn each chunk of text into a vector.
 5. Store the vectors on Pinecone and allow for similarity search between them.